-On acceptance for publication all references should be in the journal house style, the publishers can provide more detailed notes on the journal's format and style requirements.
+On acceptance for publication, the publishers will ask you to supply a disk file of your article including all amendments agreed with the editors.
+All references should be in the journal house style.
+The publishers can provide more detailed notes on the journal's format and style requirements.

 You should indicate clearly how tables should be set out.
-For diagrams, charts etc, we will ask you to provide a final version meeting the journal's graphics guidelines.
+For diagrams, charts etc, we will ask you to provide a final version for scanning.
 We do not provide an artwork service.